-The landfall_beg, and landfall_end fields specify whether only those track points occurring near landfall should be retained.
+The landfall_landfall_beg, and landfall_end fields specify whether only those track points occurring near landfall should be retained.
 The landfall retention window is defined as the hours offset from the time of landfall.
 Landfall is defined as the last bmodel track point before the distance to land switches from water to land.
 When landfall_end is set to zero, the track is retained from the landfall_beg to the time of landfall.
 Using the -landfall_window option with the job command lines may further refine these selections.
 The -landfall_window job command option takes one or two arguments in HH[MMSS] format.
 Use one argument to define a symmetric time window.
-For example, -landfall_window 06 defines the time window the landfall event to twelve hours after.
+For example, -landfall_window 06 defines the time window.
+For example, -landfall_window 00 12 defines the time window from the landfall event to twelve hours after.